 Yes.
 If you need technical support regarding CANVAS, Lockdown Browser, CRIS, e-mail, or any issue relating to technology, assistance is available.
 Students should log into CRIS, click on the EAS/Work Request at the top of the screen, New Request, and Student Remote IT Support.
 Once your ticket has been submitted, our team will receive a notice and will reach out to assist you. .

 If you are unable to log into CRIS, you can email email@example.com.
 If you are unable to email, you can call 706-245-2821 and leave a voicemail.

 Dining & Residential Life

-At this time, in order to comply with the recommended social distancing guidelines, residence halls will be closed until March 31 and perhaps longer.
+At this time, in order to comply with the recommended social distancing guidelines, residence halls will be closed the remainder of the 19-20 academic year.

 A few students may need to remain on campus due to complications of returning home due to the outbreak.
 Students remaining on campus are likely to be reassigned to a new residence hall to consolidate the population.
 Students that need to stay on campus should complete a form to apply for permission to extend your stay on campus.
 To access the form, login to the CRIS system, click on EAS/Work Request in the menu at the top of the screen, click on New Request, then click on the appropriate form.
 Complete the form and click submit.
 Someone will respond promptly.

 The dining hall is closed to the public.
 Only students who are approved to stay on campus may stay.
 We will feed them in the dining hall for now.

 Residence halls are closed and students should NOT come back on campus until they hear back from RDs that they have been cleared to do so.
 Dorms will be closed the rest of the summer to comply with recommendations of federal and state legislators and medical personnel.